HughP/MLKA/ReferencesAndLinks.md

 * **[JACKeyboard](http://jaredcrawford.org/JACKeyboard/Documentation/Classes/JACKeyboard.html)**
 * **[KeyboardLayouts for JACKeyboard](https://github.com/JaredCrawford/KeyboardLayouts)** Keyboard configuration JSON files for use with JACKeyboard.

-###UNIX
+###UNIX (Meaning Linux or commandline Unix, inclusive of OS X)
+####Progressive Evolution of typing layouts
+_This series of software mathmatically looks for the best fit keyboard layout based on a text set._
 * **[Typing](https://github.com/michaeldickens/Typing)**: This is a program designed to efficiently optimize keyboard layouts, inspired by the work done by Peter Klausler.
 It uses a (relatively) friendly command-line interface to allow the user to customize a keyboard layout.
+This work is by Michael Dickens.
 * **[Keyboard Battle](https://github.com/bak/keyboard_battle)** compares the performance of keyboard layouts according to reach effort and alternation effort.
 Current state: code made temporarily hideous for speed benefit.
+* **[KeyboardEvolve](http://sourceforge.net/projects/keyboardevolve/)**: A framework for evolving better keyboard layouts.
+This work is by Michael Capewell. **C++**

+_The applications below may not be as refined as the ones above._
 * **[Keylog analysis in Python](https://github.com/bhushanRamnani/KeystrokeDynamicsDataAnaysisRepo)** - Seems to be exactly what I am looking for
 * **[Keyboard Layout](https://github.com/wenderen/keyboard-layout)**: Meta-optimized genetic algorithms applied to the problem of generating a keyboard layout that is as efficient as possible.
 This project is done as part of LISP.
 * **[KeyStrokeApp](https://github.com/MikeShins/KeyStrokeApp)**: Written in Java

 ####Linux-ish
 * **[keyboard](https://github.com/kopoli/keyboard)**: Tool for setting up a custom keyboard layout in X
 * **[Keystroke](https://github.com/sammeroo/keystroke)**: Keystroke Pattern recognition using Neural Networks - Written in gtk+